Cults, Heresies, and Heterodoxies

 We are of the opinion that legalism is the same idea that was condemned by Jesus (Pharisaism—Matthew 23:1-36, Luke 18:9-14) and condemned by Paul (Judaizers—Acts 15:1-21, Galatians 2:3-9, 14-16, 5:2-4).

-A couple of words for our friends in the Church of Christ.
-Thank you for your example of dilegent study and devotion to the Word of God.
+A couple of words for our legalist friends.
+Thank you for your example of diligent study and devotion to the Word of God.
 You are a model for us to return to a true biblical faith.

 Top of page What Next